 Overview

-Here you can see a small overview of how the display of animations and the time on the pxlBlk_8x8 can look like.
+Here you can see a small overview of what the display of animations and the time can look like on the pxlBlk_8x8.

-So that you can start building your pxlBlck_8x8, you should first collect all the parts you need.
+So that you can start building your pxlBlck_8x8, you should first gather all the parts you need.

 To assemble the pxlBlck_8x8 you need the following parts.